ziad-saab/react-github-api-project/README.md

 * `src/js/components/*`: All the components of our application.
 * `src/css/app.css`: The styles for our app.
 Check it out to see how your starter app is being styled, and add to it to complete the project.

+**To get started coding on this project, remember the following steps**:

+1. `npm install` the first time you clone this repo
+2. `npm run dev` anytime you want to start developing.
+This will watch your JS files and re-run webpack when there are changes
+3. `node server.js` to start the Express server that will serve the app.

 In `app.js` we have the following route structure:

 ```javascript